profile \ 01

 My parents were ashamed of who they were, so it was really all about their little clan, putting food on the table and a roof over our heads.
 They spent their whole lives just building and sustaining that.

 Within that clan, there was madness.
-There were wonderful, dysfunctional siblings trying to find a language – a dialogue on how to get on; and the girls – our sisters – were really instrumental through all that.
+There were wonderful, dysfunctional siblings trying to find a language – a dialogue on how to get on.
+The girls, our sisters, were really instrumental through all of that.
 And while we had no traditional language, no traditional song and dance and no ceremony, we used what we had.
-And by going into our parents’ country for different ceremonies, we stayed somehow connected.
+By going into our parents’ country for different ceremonies, we stayed somehow connected.

 I think a combination of all of those influences in my upbringing is what got me interested in the performing arts.